VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/d_ownership.md

 Software for using hardware to full fetaure should always be included.
 If paid, subscriptions are the worst https://romanzipp.com/blog/no-you-cant-use-your-6299-canon-camera-as-a-webcamc

+THis app doesn't allow screenshots, blocking right click, and other client-side anti-features.

 # Ownership & Enshittification
 In early 2024 it was headline news for gamers that Ubisoft was displaying the message: